 Follow Empress Phile Chionesu on the Social Networks.

 Interview with Olujimi at The Origins of Jazz Explored at Pine Bluff, AK Arts Center.

-Click the picture above to read print reviews. **READ review of In The Tradition’s December 5th 2014 Appearance at Mayflower Congregational Church’s Mayflower Jazz Series** Also to view our local TV appearance on Detroit's FOX2.
+Click the picture above to read print reviews. **READ review of In The Tradition’s December 5th 2014 Appearance at Mayflower Congregational Church’s Mayflower Jazz Series. **LISTEN to the April 2015 interview on Blogtalk Radio with In The Tradition band leader OLUJIMI TAFATAONA.
+CLICK HERE to listen Also to view our local TV appearance on Detroit's FOX2.

 We’re currently working on new projects.
 We look forward to hearing from you.

 In the Tradition and AFJ Records are based in Detroit, MI.
 If you would like us to perform or host your event, please contact us via the email form, or the phone number listed above.
 If you're sending email please allow us 24 to 48 hours to respond to your requests.
 Thank You for visiting with...